VBA360 is a fast and simple way to access a number of VBA services online, including:

 Select the category of a potential life safety issue

-Non-compliant building work relates to work that contravenes the regulatory requirements of the Building Act 1993 and Building Regulations 2006.
+Non-compliant building work relates to work that contravenes the regulatory requirements of the Building Act 1993 and the Building Regulations 2018.
 Examples of non-compliant building work include:

 Where your concerns relate to non-compliant building work, the VBA can assist with the following: